fayezinislam/websocket-to-pubsub-ingest/README.md

 ## Run as MIG Setup

-Do the following steps to setup the components
+Do the following steps to setup the MIGs

 1) Create `market list` instance template
 2) Create `market pair` instance template